-Before choosing an agency there are a few important factors to consider so that you pay the best price for the appropriate amount of work.
+Before you choose a translator or an agency there are a few important factors to consider so that you pay the best price for the appropriate amount of work.
 There’s no point buying a Ferrari when you only need a little Fiesta, and vice versa, when you need a very accurate translation, the translator will need to have the skills and inclination to do the work to a high standard.

 Before I start going into any details, I’m going to emphasize this – you need to know what you want.
-Generally for this article I’m going to breakdown three types of translator:
+If you are unsure, a good translator will be able to guide you.
+Generally for this article I’m going to breakdown four types of translator:

 - Based in cheaper countries overseas

 - Based in the UK but not certified

 Despite what many agencies may claim on their websites, I’m absolutely certain that a lot of translation work is actually done by translators living in relatively cheap countries, where English may not be the mother tongue, and in many cases by people who are not native speakers.
 I could (but won’t) name a few large agencies who “guarantee” native speakers but they absolutely do not use them.
 I am regularly contacted by agencies to help them win new clients.
 Once the clients win a contract, suddenly I don’t hear from the client anymore and find out they are sending the work to be done in India for example.

 I want to be clear, there’s nothing wrong with say Bulgaria or Romania, or China, or India.
 There are, I’m sure, many good translators who can produce high quality work in all those countries.
 My question would be whether many of those translators can produce that work in English, and for those who can, is there an adequate quality control, training and production system to ensure the highest quality of end translation.
 Sometimes an “academic check” can simply be a box on a piece of paper asking for a tick if you have a Master’s Degree.
 As far as I know, no one has ever actually contacted Imperial College to verify my Masters Degree certificate.